mirzaceligija/ScreenplayApp-MERN/README.md

 This app is created using **ReactJs** on the Front-End side and **NodeJS REST API** with **ExpressJs, Mongoose & MongoDb** on the Back-end.
 Additional tools and technologies used:

-- SASS
+- CSS Modules
-- angular-cli
+- create-react-app
 - Postman
-- Angular Material components (Sidenav)
 - Visual Studio Code and Visual Studio (IDE)